Google Wave: End of development of Google Wave

 On August 4, 2010, Google announced Wave would no longer be developed as a stand-alone product due to a lack of interest.
 Google's statement surprised many in the industry and user community.

-Google later clarified the Wave service would be available until Google Docs was capable of accessing saved waves.
+Google later clarified the Wave service would be available until April 2012, giving users the opportunity to use the export functionality to keep a local copy of their waves in PDF format.

 Response to the news of the end of development came from Wave users in the form of a website.
 After their announcement in early August 2010, the website recorded over 49,000 supporter registrations urging Google Wave's continuation.

 In retrospect, the lack of success of Google Wave was attributed among other things to its complicated user interface resulting from a product that merged features of email, instant messengers and wikis but ultimately failed to do anything significantly better than the existing solutions.

 Chris Dawson of online technology magazine Zdnet discussed inconsistencies in the reasoning of Google in deciding to end support for Wave, mentioning its "deep involvement" in developing social media networks, to which many of Wave's capabilities are ideally suited.